 - GPU: Geforce 9600 GT or AMD HD 3870 512MB

-You might be turned off by the intimidating amount of challenge it poses, but we assure you, Cuphead is worth a shot.
+You might be turned off by the tremendous amount of challenge it poses, but we promise you that Cuphead is worth a shot.
 If you don’t already find its vibrant, whimsical art style delightful, then you might be convinced by some backstory of how it was made.

-Cuphead hails from indie developer Studio MDHR (short for Studio Moldenhauer), named after the two brothers who started the project, Chad and Jared Moldenhauer.
+Cuphead is from indie developer Studio MDHR (short for Studio Moldenhauer), named for the two brothers who started the project, Chad and Jared Moldenhauer.
 In fact, the whole company is made up of family members and friends who sought out to finish their dream project.

-Marija Moldenhauer, Chad’s wife, did all of the inking and clean up in this hand-drawn ode to 2D platforming classics like Mega Man and 1930s Fleischer cartoons like Betty Boop.
-And, if the 19 bosses aren’t enough for you, Cuphead is getting a major DLC next year with new bosses, areas and a new playable character.
+Marija Moldenhauer, Chad’s wife, was responsible for the inking and clean up in this hand-drawn ode to 2D platforming classics like Mega Man and 1930s Fleischer cartoons like Betty Boop.
+And, if the 19 bosses aren’t enough for you, Cuphead is getting a major DLC next year featuring new bosses, areas and a new playable character.

 4. Stardew Valley